-Now it’s time to bring into play the Fibonacci Retracement tool, which brings us to the next step of our pullback trading strategy:
+Now it’s time to bring into play the Fibonacci Retracement tool.
+This brings us to the next step of our pullback trading strategy:

 Step #3: Place Your Fibonacci Retracement Indicator between the last swing high and low levels, prior to the pullback.

-Identify the most recent swing low and swing high and place your Fibonacci retracement indicator between the two swings.
-If you still have problems to recognize how a proper swing high and swing low level should look like read our Best Stochastic Trading Strategy- Easy 6 Step Strategy
+Identify the most recent swing low and swing high.
+Place your Fibonacci retracement indicator between the two swings.
+If you have problems recognizing how a proper swing high and swing low level should look, read our Best Stochastic Trading Strategy- Easy 6 Step Strategy.

 .Next, we need to figure out where we need to get into the trade.
 This brings us to the next step of our pullback trading strategy:

 Step #4: Buy Anywhere Between 50% and 61.8% Fibonacci Retracement area.

-After you’ve placed the Fibonacci retracement mark on your chart the area between the 50% and 61.8% Fibonacci retracement and buy as soon as we trade within that area.
-It’s up to you whether or not to buy as soon as we hit the 50% or to wait for the 61.8%.
+After you’ve placed the Fibonacci retracement mark on your chart, the area between the 50% and 61.8% Fibonacci retracement, buy as soon as we trade within that area.
+It’s up to you whether or not to buy as soon as we hit 50% or to wait for the 61.8%.

 With experience, you’ll be able to fine-tune your entry and profit from trading pullbacks.

-Now that we’re in a trade it’s time to figure out where to hide our stop loss which brings us to the next step of our pullback trading strategy.
+Now that we’re in a trade, it’s time to figure out where to hide our stop loss.
+This brings us to the next step of our pullback trading strategy.